-Only proposals that are written in accordance with the requirements outlined in this guide will be considered.
+Only proposals that are written in accordance with the requirements outlined in this guide and received by 12:00 Midnight, Monday February 16, 2014 will be considered.
 Your proposal application package must include the following:

-THE DOCUMENT

-- Proposal document written in accordance with the proposal format template in this guide - □ Complete contact information for the project team's primary contact person - □ Proposal budget using the template in this guide - A formal letter of support is required from the requesting agency (e.g. Chief and Council, First Nations Health Service Organization or Tribal Council) and the funding agreement recipient (if different from the requesting agency) - Relevant Appendices (e.g. sample survey questionnaire, letters of support from partnering communities or collaborating organizations, lab QA/QC data, project team member résumés etc.)
+THE DOCUMENT Proposal document written in accordance with the proposal format template in this guide Complete contact information for the project team's primary contact person Proposal budget using the template in this guide A formal letter of support is required from the requesting agency (e.g. Chief and Council, First Nations Health Service Organization or Tribal Council) and the funding agreement recipient (if different from the requesting agency) Relevant Appendices (e.g. sample survey questionnaire, letters of support from partnering communities or collaborating organizations, lab QA/QC data, project team member résumés etc.)